LEGAL RESOURCES

 Penalties for Criminal Breach of Trust in Singapore

-The penalties for CBT in Singapore vary depending on the nature and severity of the offence.
-A conviction under the Section 405 Penal Code can lead to:
+The penalties for a CBT offence in Singapore can be severe and depend largely on the role and circumstances of the accused.
+A basic conviction under Section 405 of the Penal Code may result in:

 Protecting Against Criminal Breach of Trust